ppi/docs/en/book/application.rst

 The modules folder
 -------------------

 This is where we get stuck into the real details, we're going into the ``/modules/`` folder.
-Click the next section to proceed
+Click the next section to proceed.